| The original do-it-yourself travel guide to Europe SM |

 Here I found something I couldn't live without, that painting of an undefined bug.
 It cost me €1.
 Who knows, this girl might grow up to be a famous artist.
 She is certainly a very good merchandiser.
 Look at that smile.

-I got a gift for daughter Stephanie here, a seashell necklace.
+I bought a gift for daughter Stephanie here, a seashell necklace.

 This is a typical mobbed street on Koninginnedag.
 The round sign means "do not enter" and the small white one says "except for bicycles and motorized bicycles."
 Bicycles with engines up to 50 cc were called bromfiets in Holland but Dutchies normally call them brommers these days.
 Nobody is riding a bike or a brommer here today.